Nonprofit Appeal Letters: 11 Easy Steps + Template

 Step 11: Find a strategic partner

 As you can see, crafting a compelling appeal message is not as simple as writing an email or letter to your donors.
-Instead, it takes a storytelling approach that’s channel-specific, actionable, and measurable.
+Instead, it takes a digital marketing storytelling approach that’s channel-specific, actionable, and measurable.

 Nonprofit Appeal Letter Template